mixpanel/docs/docs/Tracking/integrations/s3-import.md

   ]
 }
 [/block]
 Finally, let's confirm that the events made it into Mixpanel.
-Head to [Live View](https://mixpanel.com/report/live), pick `test_event` in the event picker, and you should see the events you just imported.
+Head to the [Events](https://mixpanel.com/report/live) page, pick `test_event` in the event picker, and you should see the events you just imported.
 [block:image]
 {
   "images": [